gnachman/iterm2-website/source/_includes/3.5/documentation-preferences-profiles-keys.md

   * *Ignore* - The keypress will do nothing.
   * *Select Menu Item...* - This action allows you to enter the name of an iTerm2 menu item.
 It must be entered exactly the same as it appears in the menu.
 Ellipses can be typed with option-semicolon.

-  * *Do not remap modifiers* - If modifier remapping is in effect (set under **Preferences > Keys**), it can be disabled for certain key combinations.
+  * *Do not remap modifiers* - If modifier remapping is in effect (set under **Settings > Keys**), it can be disabled for certain key combinations.
 When you choose this action, modifier remapping is temporarily disabled so you can press the key combination unremapped in the key field.
-  * *Remap modifiers in iTerm2 only* - If modifier remapping is in effect (set under **Preferences > Keys**), it can be set to not affect other applications that may listen for global hotkeys.
+  * *Remap modifiers in iTerm2 only* - If modifier remapping is in effect (set under **Settings > Keys**), it can be set to not affect other applications that may listen for global hotkeys.
 When you choose this action, modifier remapping is temporarily disabled so you can press the key combination unremapped in the key field.

   * *Cycle Tabs Forward/Backward* - This implements tab switching the same way Cmd-Tab (or Cmd-Shift-Tab) switches windows, with the most-recently-used stack.